Facts about Cuyahoga Community College

 For more than 50 years Tri-C has provided high quality, affordable education and programs to more than 900,000 members of our community.

-Tuition at Tri-C is the lowest in Northeast Ohio and among the lowest of all colleges in the state of Ohio.
+Tuition at Tri-C is the lowest in the state of Ohio.

 Each semester Tri-C offers more than 1,000 credit courses in more than 190 career and technical programs and liberal arts curricula.
 Tri-C also grants Short-Term Certificates, Certificates of Proficiency and Post-Degree Professional Certificates.